gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/visualizing-typogenetics.md

 status: new
 ---

-If you found this post, you may be familiar with Douglas Hofstadter's Typogenetics as described in his book <i>Gödel, Escher, Bach: An Eternal Golden Braid</i> (1979).
+If you found this post, you may be familiar with Douglas Hofstadter's Typogenetics as described in his book _Gödel, Escher, Bach: An Eternal Golden Braid_ (1979).
 If not, that's great because in this post I want to give a step-by-step specification of Typogenetics and provide visual intuitions for how the system works.

 ## Overview of Typogenetics